EightOhmz/TallyPage/README.md

 - Serves a fullscreen viewer page at `/view`
 - Accepts color commands like `/red` or `/color/ff00ff`
 - Serves a status page at `/status`
-- Shows recent color swatches, viewer connections, command history, and a QR code
+- Shows recent color swatches, viewer connections, command history, and a QR code to easily open the viewer link.

 ## Install dependency